katcom/Android-File-Vault/README.md

 ## Things to do
 These are tasks we aim to complete in this course.
+- [ ] Understand the code written by Ludwig
 - [ ] Display Files with content
 - [ ] Login verification
 - [ ] Import Files